RomanBoegli/godbbench/README.md

 https://user-images.githubusercontent.com/22320200/165149157-eb6ac0ec-3cdb-4c4b-905a-b87fa9444dd2.mp4

-The collected results after that the concatenated statements have created only provide a performance comparison on one single multiplicity, i.e. 1'000.
+The collected results after that the concatenated statements have created only provide a performance comparison on one single iteration count, i.e. 1'000.
 One would have to extend or repeat it with higher orders of iterations, for instance 10'000, 100'000 and so forth.

 ### Custom Script Mode
 Since the variety and quality of the synthetic benchmarks are limited to a few basic operations, it is much more recommended to test the database systems with custom scripts.
 This allows to not only account for a use case-specific data scenario but also to test more realistic and thus often more complex CRUD operations.